carboleda/piping-data-improving-performance/README.md

 # Process file using the buffer solution
 npm run start -- buffer

-# Process file using the streams solution
+# Process file using the stream solution
 npm run start -- stream
 ```